Playboy Playmate: Underage nudity

-Under current law in most US jurisdictions, publishing nude pictures of a model younger than 18 would be a felony.
-However, in the early years of the magazine, laws regarding this were less well established.
 Several playmates – including Nancy Crawford (April 1959), Donna Michelle (December 1963), Linda Moon (October 1966), Patti Reynolds (September 1965) and Teddi Smith (July 1960) – posed when they were 17.
 Elizabeth Ann Roberts (January 1958) – whose pictorial was called "Schoolmate Playmate" – posed when she was 16.
 Hugh Hefner and Roberts' mother were arrested as a result, but the case was subsequently dismissed because Roberts' mother had signed a statement that her daughter was 18 before the photo shoot.
 In 1977, Ursula Buchfellner posed for the German edition of Playboy when she was 16 and subsequently posed for the American edition (October 1979) when she was 18.
 Dutch Playmate twins Karin and Mirjam van Breeschooten appeared at age 17 in their country's edition of Playboy in June 1988; at 18, they were Misses September 1989 in the US version.

 Some women have become Playmates in their 30s.
 Dolores Donlon (August 1957) is the oldest Playmate to date, appearing in her shoot at the age of 36.